-Andrew has developed an impressive and diverse commercial practise.
-He has deepest experience in disputes about international trade, shipping, civil fraud, insurance and reinsurance.
+Andrew has developed an impressive and diverse commercial practice.
+He has a particular interest in civil fraud, as well as international trade, shipping, insurance and reinsurance.
 Many of his cases concern very substantial sums of money.

 He is valued for the practical approach he takes to achieving his clients’ goals.
-This always involves developing a long-term strategic plan.
+This always involves developing a long-term strategic plan, running all the way up to enforcement.
 It frequently involves seeking some form of interlocutory relief.
-As a result, Andrew has experience of dealing with search orders, domestic and worldwide freezing injunctions, mandatory injunctions, anti-suit injunctions, Norwich Pharmacal orders and applications to dispute jurisdiction.
+As a result, Andrew has experience of dealing with search orders, domestic and worldwide freezing injunctions (including post-judgment), mandatory injunctions, anti-suit injunctions, Norwich Pharmacal orders, examination of directors and receivership orders.Legal 500 calls him a “rising star” in two distinct practice areas.

-Andrew is rapidly building a reputation as a leading commercial fraud junior at his year of call, and was described as a “Star Writer” in the field by The Lawyer magazine.
-In addition to the matters below, he has advised pre-action on a number of large disputes.
+Andrew is rapidly building a reputation as a leading commercial fraud and asset recovery junior at his year of call: he is rated as a “Rising Star” by Legal 500.
+In addition to the matters below, he has advised pre-action on a number of large disputes, including several crypto-currency frauds.
 Because this is an area which particularly interests him, he is willing to act pro-bono, on a CFA or for a reduced fee in the right case.

 Selected case are set out below.